jimwatt/P4-advancedlanelines/writeup.md

 ---

-### Writeup / README
+### Writeup

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.
+#### 1. Provide a Writeup that includes all the rubric points and how you addressed each one.

 You're reading it!

+The source code for this project is found in the following files:

+1. **p4code.py** : The main entry point for the code.
+Run the code by entering `python p4code.py`
+2. **utility.py** : Various general purpose helper functions for working with images, including color and gradient thresholding.
+3. **calibrate.py** : Functions for performing camera calibration using images of chessboards to correct for distortion.
+4. **perspective.py** : Functions for performing image perspective transformations.
+This is how we achieve the birds eye view of the road.
+5. **lanelines.py** : Functions for extracting lanelines from a previously thresholded image.
+The thresholded image should try to retain only those pixels that are part of the lane markings.

 ### Camera Calibration